dimo414/bkt/README.md

 # `bkt`

-`bkt` is a subprocess caching utility written in Rust, inspired by [bash-cache](https://github.com/dimo414/bash-cache).
+`bkt` (pronounced "bucket") is a subprocess caching utility written in Rust, inspired by [bash-cache](https://github.com/dimo414/bash-cache).
 Wrapping expensive process invocations with `bkt` allows callers to reuse recent invocations without complicating their application logic.
 This can be useful in